shaefelinger/codepedia/src/JS/conditional statements.md

 ```

 - At the end of each switch statement, there is a default statement.
 If none of the cases are true, then the code in the default statement will run.
-- Note: Without break keywords, the first matching case will run, but so will every subsequent case regardless of whether or not it matches—including the default.
+- Note: Without **break** keywords, the first matching case will run, but so will every subsequent case regardless of whether or not it matches—including the default. ("fall-through")
 - make a habit of ending all your switch branches with a break (also the for default, even though it isn't nescessary.
 - case values are tested with strict equality (===)
+- [here](https://stackoverflow.com/questions/32576618/switch-statement-to-compare-values-greater-or-less-than-a-number/32576647) is a workaroud to check for `>`,`<=` etc.